Fertility Supplements for Women:

 Any woman planning to get pregnant should be taking supplements.

-Of course, someone with no fertility issues should probably stick to the simpler side of things, with a high quality prenatal and fish oil, where those with diagnosed female infertility or who are otherwise struggling to conceive should probably step up their game and look at supplements that specifically improve egg quality or other aspects of female fertility.
+Those with diagnosed female infertility or who are otherwise struggling to conceive should probably step up their game and look at supplements that specifically improve egg quality or other aspects of female fertility.

 How Long Should a Woman Take Fertility Supplements?

-What you’re taking is almost important as when you start taking it.
+What you’re taking is almost as important as when you start taking it.
 That’s because eggs start to develop approximately 90 days before they have the opportunity to be ovulated (or retrieved), and you’ll want those eggs to have grown the entire time in an optimal environment.

 Furthermore, it’s important to build blood levels of certain nutrients critical for fetal neural development (like folate and choline) up to their desired state before pregnancy is achieved.
-Achieving the right blood levels of these various nutrients can take some time.

 Key Nutrients in Fertility Supplements for Women